Stuycs-K/final-project-09-wu-sherlyn-watkins-gus/WORKLOG.md

 ### 5/28/24

 Worked on the initial implementation of the rotor function (now mostly finished), made an `enigma` function to combine the plugboard and rotors

+### 5/29/24

+Moved the rotor implementation to a class, began figuring out organization to make visualization possible w cipher state data